OsmondFan/CelsiaNylon/readme.md

-# CelsiaVision
+# CelsiaNylon
-## Contact celsiastarflare@outlook.com --> MY EMAIL
+## Contact osmond91349@outlook.com or celsiastarflare@outlook.com --> MY EMAIL

-Celsia Vision is a early prototype of the final product of Celsia, however, provides an insight to how to build the project and also serves as a third party library to program faster.
-This project is mainly focused on auto classification of images and guess the usage of the images.
-The program is not given an initial dataset or can be given one to create further smaller classification groups.
-In the research paper of Computer-Vision Enhanced Lightweight System for Interface Automation(CELSIA), we included partitial program from this project as optimization of the project is not yet improved and could take up too much resources.
-If you want to collaborate on this project please email via osmond91349@outlook.com or celsiastarflare@outlook.com to inform or give advices on Project CELSIAVision.
+### Upload of the files is pending, wait until Sat Oct 21(UTC+8) to view this project.
+Celsia Nylon is a early prototype of the final product of Celsia's DRIPS system, and it serves as a completely independent DBMS system which can be used as a thrid party library.

+To do:
+1. Create dynamic auto classifier
+2. Time heirarchy weight
+3. Relevance Weight Bonus 2.0

+Current Version: 1.0.1.23